cgtaffiliate/generate_thumbnail_on_canvas_by_php_gd/README.md

-# Generate thumbnail on canvas by php GD
+# Generate image thumbnail on canvas by php GD
-Generate thumbnail on canvas by php GD
+Generate image thumbnail on canvas by php GD